Roberto Casas

-Roberto Casas (born April 25, 1931) is a Cuban-born American former politician in the U.S. state of Florida.
+Roberto Casas (April 25, 1931 - December 16, 2021) was a Cuban-born American former politician in the U.S. state of Florida.

 He served in the Florida House of Representatives for the 111th district from 1982 to 1988, as a Republican.
 He also served in the Florida State Senate from 1988 to 2000.

+In 2000, he unsuccessfully challenged incumbent Natacha Seijas for her seat on the Miami-Dade County Board of Commissioners.

+A park in Hialeah Florida, is named after him.